 All subsidiaries are 100% owned by the Company, incorporated in the United Kingdom and registered in England and Wales.
-At the financial year end impairment reviews were carried out where there was an indication that an asset may be impaired.
+At the financial year end impairment reviews were carried out where there was an indication that an asset may be impaired except as set out below.
 IAS 36 requires that assets be carried at no more than their recoverable amount.
 To meet this objective, the standard requires entities to test all assets that are within its scope for potential impairment when indicators of impairment exist or, at least, annually for goodwill and intangible assets with indefinite useful lives.